 The event, titled “Livelihood and Vocation,” was the third symposium in “Educating … for What?” — this semester’s Difficult Dialogues series examining the role of liberal education in the modern world.

-Visit Clark Voices to watch a video of the “Livelihood and Vocation”
+Visit Clark Voices to watch a video of the “Livelihood and Vocation” discussion.

 Professors Kristina Wilson of the Department of Visual and Performing Arts and Tim Downs of the International Development, Community, and Environment Department moderated the discussion.

 Angel noted that a liberal education should serve three purposes: prepare students to enter the world of work, to pursue meaningful lives, and to be engaged citizens.
 He said over the last 30 or 40 years the economy, and even the very nature of work, has undergone a fundamental structural shift.
 While liberal education continues to offer the best grounding for livelihood, liberal arts institutions “have been a little skittish in our willingness to respond to those changes as directly as I believe we should.”

 Angel referred to the “Steve Jobs Conversation” being held on college campuses,; based on Jobs’ 2005 Stanford University commencement speech in which the cofounder of Apple advised the graduates to change their life paths if they discover that they are not pursuing their passion.
 The higher-education community needs to resolve the issues raised in the national conversation that places livelihood at the center of education, he said.

 Pasquerella described colleges as “civic missions” where “we not only educate people to be free, but we free them to be educable by serving as a visible force in the lives of the most disenfranchised members of society.”